-The voices that feature in Seeds of Freedom are environmentalists, government representatives, food advocates and farmers.
+The voices that feature in the Seeds of Freedom trilogy are environmentalists, government representatives, food advocates and farmers.
 Here is a sampling of their key quotes from the film.

 Dr Vandana Shiva, Physicist and internationally renowed activitst